The Conet Project: Copyright dispute

 Others doubted the basis for the lawsuit, because whether or not Fernandez actually recorded the track was in dispute.
 Simon Mason, who contributed recordings to the project, claimed that he had recorded the sampled transmission, but did not pursue legal action.

-Tweedy and Fernandez ultimately settled out of court in an agreement with undisclosed terms, other than that Irdial-Discs would receive a “share of the sound recording royalty” on “Poor Places”.
+Wilco ultimately settled out of court in an agreement with undisclosed terms, other than that Irdial-Discs would receive a “share of the sound recording royalty on that track.”

 Five-disc release

-The Conet Project was rereleased in a five-disc 15th anniversary edition in April 2013 with a new booklet, featuring detailed photographs of a numbers station voice sample controller, a Sprach-Morse-Generator der HVA des MfS (Hauptverwaltung Aufklärung des Ministeriums für Staatssicherheit der DDR) and one-time pad samples of the type used by the East German Stasi.
+The Conet Project was rereleased in a five-disc 15th anniversary edition in April 2013.
+The rerelease comes with a new booklet that features detailed photographs of a numbers station voice sample controller, a Sprach-Morse-Generator der HVA des MfS (Hauptverwaltung Aufklärung des Ministeriums für Staatssicherheit der DDR) and one-time pad samples of the type used by the East German Stasi.
 These are the first pieces of numbers station equipment to find their way into public hands.
 The entire fifth disc contains recordings of "noise stations", which are not the result of naturally occurring radio phenomena.